abyzovlab/CNVpytor/examples/AddReferenceGenome.md

 ```

 To avoid typing "-conf REL_PATH/example_ref_genome_conf.py" each time you run cnvpytor,
-you can create an alias.
+you can create an bash alias.
 However, we would like to encourage you to send us configuration,
 gc and mask file and we would be glad to include it into the CNVpytor code.
 Or, even better,
 fork the repository on GitHub, add configuration in cnvpytor/genome.py, data files in cnvpytor/data
 and create a pull request.